Random vectors in the presence of a single big jump: Introduction

-\item max-sum equivalence in multidimensional set up: In \cite{konstantinides:passalidis:2024c} were introduced some classes of distributions with heavy tails, in two-dimensional set up, imposing that their subexponentiality satisfies some kind of max-sum equivalence in the two dimensions.
-A similar approach can be found in \cite{konstantinides:passalidis:2024f} and \cite{wang:su:yang:2024}, where some smaller classes of this kind was introduced.
+We find at least six different definitions of the multivariate subexponentiality, where we can distinguish two major directions: \begin{enumerate} \item multivariate, non-linear, single, big jump principle: In \cite{konstantinides:passalidis:2024c} were introduced some classes of distributions with heavy tails, in two-dimensional set up, imposing that their subexponentiality satisfies some kind of max-sum equivalence in the two dimensions.
+The way of definition provides some kind of relation to the dimension of random vectors, as also to the flexibility with respect to the convergence speed of the marginal tails.
+However, the properties of such distributions are not connected immediately with the corresponding one-dimensional properties.
+A similar approach can be found in \cite{wang:su:yang:2024}, where some smaller classes of this kind were introduced.